 - Activities outside of the challenge itinerary.

 - Discretionary tips for your adventure challenge crew.
-The trip leader will collect the recommended amount for this towards the end of the challenge and distribute it amongst the team.
+The trip leader will collect the recommended amount for this towards the end of the challenge and distribute it among the team.

 In many countries, it is customary to tip service personnel (hotel, restaurant, rest stop staff, etc.).
-To make this process easier, Adventure for Charity’s trip leader will collect a small amount to use to tip these people, without you having to remember each time.
-The trip leader can do this in front of the group and/or give the tips to one of the group to give out, as appropriate.
+To make this process easier, AFC’s trip leader will collect a small amount to use to tip these people, without you having to remember each time.
+The trip leader can do this in front of the group and/or give the tips to one of the group members to give out, as appropriate.

 7. Why is my registration fee not tax deductible?

-Registration fee is not tax deductible, because you are receiving a benefit (participation in an amazing adventure challenge), a value that far exceeds the amount of the registration fee.
-This is in accordance with the US tax law.
+The registration fee is not tax deductible, because you are receiving a benefit (participation in an amazing adventure challenge), the value of which far exceeds the amount of the registration fee.
+This is in accordance with the U.S. tax law.